cosorio94/TWaveform/README.md

 - [Carlos Osorio](https://github.com/cosorio94)

 ## Examples
-The graph below was plotted, fitted and analyzed using TWaveform.
-The blue curve represents the waveform's signal, while the red curve represents the calculated best fit.
-The red asterisks represent the peak and rise positions of each pulse contained within the waveform, as calculated by TWaveform.
+The graphs below were plotted, fitted and analyzed using TWaveform.
+The blue curves represent the waveforms' signal, while the red curves represent the calculated best fits.
+The red asterisks represent the peak and rise positions of the pulses contained within each waveform, as calculated by TWaveform.

 ![alt text](https://github.com/cosorio94/TWaveform/blob/master/Plots/wave5439_Fit.png "Waveform data fitted with TWaveform")